 Replica World Series Rings

-Because there is no one source for the replica rings, quality can vary greatly between the various options, so it is important to inspect the ring or images thoroughly.
+Because there is no one source for the replica rings, quality can vary greatly among the many options, so it is important to inspect the ring itself or ring images thoroughly.
 It is also vital to be certain of exactly what you are buying.
 Some rings are sold as being the title ring for a specific year, but the design might be entirely different from the ring it is intended to replicate.
 Another thing to note is that while many of the rings can be worn, some are issued as keychains or pendants.
-Also, if you are buying a ring to wear, pay special attention to sizing.
-The largest rings may not fit on your hand but are better utilized as display pieces.
+Also, if you are buying a ring to wear, pay special attention to the sizing.
+The largest rings may not fit on your hand but can be better utilized as display pieces.

 The gallery found on the "World Series Rings" tab above features images for each of the team-issued World Series rings.
 While a decent supply of replica options can be found for most winners in the last few decades, the vintage replicas are not as common.
 For the sake of comparison, the images shown are largely the original team-issued rings.
 Sample rings or replicas are shown when no team-issued examples could be located.

 With so many options, collecting them all would be a significant undertaking.
-However, given the likelihood for team allegiances among collectors, acquiring a team set of replica World Series rings is much more feasible.
-Amazon has some nice options for displaying your rings with reasonable prices.
+However, given the likelihood of team allegiances among collectors, acquiring a team set of replica World Series rings is much more feasible.

 After checking out the gallery, let us know in the comments if any of the rings particularly catch your eye.